nminhducit/reChronos/README.md

 ### "No log found to rollback"
 - Ensure `rename_log.csv` exists in the target directory
-- Rollback only works on directories previously renamed by RID
+- Rollback only works on directories previously renamed by reChronos

 ### "Invalid directory" error
 - Check path spelling and use quotes for paths with spaces